 Preterm infants have been found to be at lower risk of drug withdrawal with less severe and/or prolonged courses of NAS.
-Several possible causes of this effect include relation to developmental immaturity of the CNS in preterm infants, lower total drug exposure, less fat deposits of the drug, or possibly that the severity of NAS is more difficult to determine in preterm infants due to scoring tools being developed for full-term infants.
-Opioids opioid receptors focus in the central nervous system (CNS) and gastrointestinal (GI) tract, the majority of NAS symptoms reflect CNS irritability, autonomic over-reactivity, and GI tract dysfunction.
+Several possible causes of this effect include relation to developmental immaturity of the central nervous system (CNS) in preterm infants, lower total drug exposure, less fat deposits of the drug, or possibly that the severity of NAS is more difficult to determine in preterm infants due to scoring tools being developed for full-term infants.

+Opioids

+The clinical presentation of NAS is dependent on multiple variables, including opioid used; maternal drug use history; maternal, placental and infant metabolism; and other factors.
+Because opioid receptors focus on the central nervous system (CNS) and gastrointestinal (GI) tract, the majority of NAS symptoms reflect CNS irritability, autonomic over-reactivity, and GI tract dysfunction.
 Excess stimuli and hunger exacerbate the perceived severity of NAS.
-Cocaine and other CNS Stimulants

-The clinical presentation of NAS is dependent on multiple variables, including opioid used; maternal drug use history; maternal, placental and infant metabolism; and other factors.
-Because